-Likewise, when moving as a formation, each principally learned member of the group will be constantly evaluating the environment, weighing the tactical advantages and disadvantages of their position and move and adjust accordingly to enhance their effectiveness.
-Their team mates will do the same while keeping in constant contact with, keying off, their teammates.
+Likewise, when moving as a formation, each principally learned member of the group will be constantly evaluating the environment, weighing the tactical advantages and disadvantages of his position and move and adjust accordingly to enhance their effectiveness.
+Their team mates will do the same while keeping in constant contact with, keying off, his teammates.

 So principally proficient operators and the key off principle, got it.
 Let’s bring this to life.

 Training begins at a crawl by assuming a basic formation, such as a file formation and moving through an environment.
 The trainer will stop the formation and freeze frame before every action and ask each member what their next movement, positioning and priority should be.
 Ensure that they are drawing on the principles to make those decisions.